E-Graphs as a Persistent Compiler Abstraction: Related Work

 \section{Related Work}

-The connection between compilers and equality saturation has been explored in numerous works, each picking a point on the spectrum from fully custom to fully general integration.
-In fact, the first work to propose equality saturation, demonstrated its capabilities via a Java bytecode optimizer~\cite{Tate2009EqualityOptimization}.
-Since then the leading standalone equality saturation libraries, egg~\cite{Willsey2021Egg} and egglog~\cite{Zhang2023Egglog} have been used to develop numerous compiler and code optimization applications~\cite{Panchekha2015Herbie, Coward2024ROVER:Rewriting, Cheng2024SEER:MLIR}.
+The connection between compilers and \ac{es} has been explored in numerous works, each picking a point on the spectrum from fully custom to fully general integration.
+In fact, the first work to propose \ac{es} demonstrated its capabilities via a Java bytecode optimizer~\cite{Tate2009EqualityOptimization}.
+Since then the leading standalone \ac{es} libraries, egg~\cite{Willsey2021Egg} and egglog~\cite{Zhang2023Egglog}, have been used to develop numerous compiler and code optimization applications~\cite{Panchekha2015Herbie, Coward2024ROVER:Rewriting, Cheng2024SEER:MLIR,Merckx2026EqualitySaturationOptimizing}.
 Both libraries introduced new techniques to improve the performance of equality saturation.
-First, egg introduced rebuilding and e-class analysis (\autoref{subsec:background:eqsat}).
+First, egg introduced rebuilding and e-class analysis (\autoref{subsec:background:equivalence}).
 Then egglog, inspired by datalog, reimagined the underlying data structures used to represent the e-graph to greatly improve performance.
-Each application built on these general purpose libraries, develops translations to/from source code to custom \ac{ir}s that can be transformed by the chosen library.
-As shown in this paper (\autoref{sec:evaluation}), libraries built around e-graph specific data structures are currently faster than the approach we introduced.
-The downside however, is the lack of reusability.
-All transformations and analyses are developed specifically to work with the given application. \bjorn{Add explicit comparison with our work here?}
+Each application built on these general purpose libraries, develops translations to/from source code to custom \acp{ir} that can be transformed by the chosen library.
+As shown in our evaluation (\autoref{sec:evaluation_herbie}), applications built on Tamagoyaki offer comparable performance and can take advantage of existing compiler infrastructure.

-\citet{dialegg2025} recently sought to improve compiler integration, by combining MLIR with egglog.
-In that work, the authors developed a framework for representing any MLIR dialect in egglog.
-Users must still define their own equality saturation rewrites and cost functions to replace a single compiler pass.
-This approach represents a middle ground, lowering the development overhead and benefiting from a performant equality saturation implementation.
-The downside is that each time the compiler calls out to egglog and returns, the entire e-graph is discarded meaning that the learned equalities cannot be accessed by subsequent compiler stages. \bjorn{Add explicit comparison with our work here?}
+Two works sought to improve MLIR integration~\cite{dialegg2025,vohra2025mind}.
+The first developed a bespoke \ac{es} pass using egg to optimize machine learning code~\cite{vohra2025mind}.
+The second, more widely applicable approach, developed a framework for representing any MLIR dialect in egglog~\cite{dialegg2025}.
+In this framework users must still define their own \ac{es} rewrites and cost functions to replace a single compiler pass.
+Their approach represents a middle ground, lowering the development overhead and benefiting from a performant \ac{es} implementation.
+The downside is that each time the compiler calls out to egglog and returns, the entire e-graph is discarded meaning that the learned equalities cannot be accessed by subsequent passes.